un0tec/updeit/README.md

 You can see default values in [options](#-options) section

-_Its recommended to run the command with sudo_
+_Its recommended to run the command with_ `sudo`

 ## # Options

 You can use the following options:

     -rpi            update raspberry system.
-Note that user interaction may be required using this option (default: false)
+Note that user interaction may be required using this option

-    -v|--verbose    verbose mode (default: false)
+    -v|--verbose    verbose mode

     -h|--help       show help page